– My role has been both slightly imposed but not least self-imposed, as the mainstay of the family, says Ingrid (45).

 The stories of the bereaved siblings made an impression on the researcher, Gunhild Skipenes Meen.

-– My thesis shows that these siblings are expected to be supportive, not be affected by the death, and not need anything from others.
+– My thesis shows that these siblings are expected to be supportive, not to be affected by the death, and not to need anything from others.
 This is also the way they themselves understand their position, she says.

 She hopes her research contributes to an increased recognition for bereaved siblings, but also for the deceased.